 If you search in Google for what is the definition of Term Life Insurance, you will receive the following definition: “Term life insurance or term assurance is life insurance that provides coverage for some sum of money during given period of time.”
 Google definition is not bad, but let’s explain a bit more.

-Value of Term Life Insurance
+Value of a Term Policy

 Term Life Insurance is cheap, and the only way you can can any money from it is if you die.
 Not a very happy outlook, is it?
 It is one of the reasons why people put off obtaining policies as long as they can.
 A term policy can be set for any term as agreed.
 It has a high value to price ration and is used as an insurance policy for mortgages and loans.
 Another use of this type of policy is to cover an immediate need and secure “insurability”.
-By taking out a Term policy, you secure your insurability and later you may want to convert it into a Whole Life policy and you will not have to undergo a medical exam.
+By taking out a Term Policy, you secure your insurability and later you may want to convert it into a Whole Life policy and you will not have to undergo a medical exam.

 Various Term Life policies